davidhullster/davidhullster.github.io/_posts/2020-07-13-oop-class-planning.markdown

 permalink: "/2020/07/13/oop-class-planning/"
 ---

-<p>Before you decide to define a new class, there are a few things to keep in mind, and questions you should ask yourself:</p>
+Before you decide to define a new class, there are a few things to keep in mind, and questions you should ask yourself:

 <ul>